Registered Student Organizations

 Dedicated advisor from Student Engagement and Leadership

-Eligible to apply for a budget from the Student Activities Fund
+Eligible to apply for budget request from the Student Activities Fund

 Officially recognized by UMass as a student group